Araştırma Makalesi

 Öz

-This study maps the landscape of 100 Turkish-language health podcasts produced by professionals and institutions in Türkiye and evaluates their strategic communication capacity.
-The sample identified via the keyword “sağlık” on Spotify and Apple Podcasts was analyzed by coding the most recent episode of each podcast against a five-item index: (1) presence of a call-to-action (CTA), (2) regularity of release cadence, (3) host expertise, (4) conversational tone, and (5) explicit audience specification.
+This study maps the landscape of Turkish-language health podcasts produced by professionals and institutions in Türkiye and evaluates their strategic communication capacity.
+The sample of 100 podcasts identified via the keyword ‘sağlık’ [health] on Spotify and Apple Podcasts was analyzed by coding the most recent episode of each podcast against a five-item index: (1) presence of a call-to-action (CTA), (2) regularity of release cadence, (3) host expertise, (4) conversational tone, and (5) explicit audience specification.
 Of the podcasts examined, 55% are individual productions and 45% are institutional.
 Thematic distribution is led by mental health (32%), followed by nutrition (19%) and general health (18%).
-A substantial share of institutional podcasts functions primarily as a content repository, suggesting that the editorial conventions of podcasting have yet to be fully internalised.
-The highest strategic scores are concentrated in mental health, which shows that foreground professional credentials, employ behaviour-oriented CTAs, and delineate their target audiences.
-Turkish health podcasts display marked formal and thematic fragmentation and operate without a systematic publishing ethos.
-Future producer-centred qualitative work that uncovers creators’ motivations, resource configurations, and strategic planning processes will likely contribute to the nascent literature on health podcasting.
+A substantial share of institutional podcasts functions primarily as a content repository, suggesting that the editorial conventions of podcasting have yet to be fully internalized.
+The highest strategic scores are concentrated in mental health, which shows that foreground professional credentials, employ behavior-oriented call to actions, and delineate their target audiences.
+Turkish health podcasts display marked formal and thematic fragmentation and generally operate without a systematic publishing ethos.
+This study also highlights the need for future qualitative research on producer strategies to holistically map the field and unpack the ‘podcast as content repository’ mindset.

 Anahtar Kelimeler